openENTRANCE/linkages/README.md

 </p>

-This repository aims to share the files that are using in the linkage process between models and [openENTRANCE](https://openentrance.eu/) platform.
+This repository aims to share the files used in the linkage process between models and [openENTRANCE](https://openentrance.eu/) platform.